John Harper (pastor): Early life

+Titanic: final preaching and death

 At the time of the Titanic disaster, Harper was 39, a widower with a six-year-old daughter, Annie Jessie (Nana), and pastor of Walworth Road Baptist Church in London.
-He was traveling with his daughter and niece Jessie W. Leitch to Chicago to preach for several weeks at the Moody Church, where he had been guest minister the previous fall, when the ship hit an iceberg on the night of 14 April 1912, and was lost.
+He was traveling with his daughter and his sister, Jessie W. Leitch, to Chicago to preach for several months at the Moody Church, where he had been guest minister the previous fall, when the ship hit an iceberg on the night of 14 April 1912, and was lost.
 His daughter and niece were put on a lifeboat and survived, but Harper stayed behind and jumped into the water as the ship began to sink.
 Some who survived told that Harper preached the Gospel to the end (especially Acts 16:31), first aboard the sinking ship and then afterward to those in the freezing water before dying in it himself.

+Legacy

-The story of John Harper aboard the Titanic is told in the book, The Titanic's Last Hero, published by Moody Adams.
+The story of John Harper aboard the Titanic is told in the book, The Titanic's Last Hero, published by Moody Adams in 1988.
+According to the book, it is based on testimonies published in Scotland in 1912.

 A children's version of John Harper's last days on board the Titanic was published by Christian Focus Publications in March 2011 titled 'Titanic – Ship of Dreams – John Harper' written by Robert Plant.